hyperledger-labs/splice/cluster/README.md

    * GCP Sydney Full Tunnel
 * For External Users and Circle CI Prefligt Testing (Cluster Services Only)
    * GCP DA Canton DevNet
+* For consultants working on CN
+   * AWS DA Consultant VPN

 Evven though the Kubernetes management API is accessible to all users connecting through one of the internal VPN's, there are Google IAM